 Again, our primary focus is in teaching structure and functions anatomy of the human body and so we are unable to provide that kind of service.
 Families wishing to gain more knowledge about their family members illness or condition may wish to seek an autopsy which can be arranged through their family doctor and at the hospital which specializes in this area.

 9. When a death occurs of a potential donor who should the family, caregiver or next-of-kin call?

 When the death occurs you should contact the Department of Human Anatomy and Cell Sciences Service After Death program coordinator to determine acceptability into the program at (204) 789-3652.
-Normal business hours are 8:30 am to 4:30 pm, Monday to Friday.
+Normal business hours are 8:00 am to 4:00 pm, Monday to Friday.
 If a death occurs outside normal business hours, please leave a detailed message.
 Furthermore, the body must be stored under proper cooling conditions.
-If the deceased cannot be kept under proper cold refrigeration beyond 12 hours following death or requires immediate removal, please call Winnipeg Funeral Transfer Service at 956-2882 or Toll Free 1-877-956-2882 to arrange for transportation to the Health Sciences Centre.
+If the deceased cannot be kept under proper cold refrigeration beyond 8 hours following death or requires immediate removal, please call Winnipeg Funeral Transfer Service at 204-956-2882 or Toll Free 1-877-956-2882 to arrange for transportation to their holding facility.
 Please note that the transfer service does not make the decision on acceptance of a donor.

 10. When would we normally find out if a donation will be accepted?

 The decision to accept will generally be given after completion of a medical history checklist and upon discussion with the attending nurses, caregivers or next-of-kin at the time of death.

 11. What does the hospital or care center need to do when a death occurs regarding a potential donor?